-Since the bike isn’t magnetic, the tension knob doesn’t have any settings marked on it.
-You can tighten it to the point you can no longer pedal.
+Since the bike isn’t magnetic, the tension knob doesn’t have any settings.
+However, you can tighten it to the point you can no longer pedal.
 It also works as an emergency brake; you can press it down to immediately stop the flywheel if needed.

-The console is straightforward to use.
+The fitness monitor is straightforward to use.
 It’s battery-powered, so you don’t need to connect it to a wall socket.
-It only has one button, which toggles ON/OFF the unit’s SCAN function.
+Unfortunately, it only has one button, which toggles ON/OFF the unit’s SCAN function.
 With the SCAN function set ON, the workout data appear in the sequence, each on display for a few seconds.

-By pressing the button, you can toggle the SCAN mode OFF and select one of the values that you want to show on display at all times.
+By pressing the button, you can toggle the SCAN mode OFF and select one of the values you want to show on display.
 Also, pressing and holding the button down for a few seconds will reset all the metrics to zero.

-The console starts up when you begin pedaling or when you press the button.
+The monitor starts up when you begin pedaling or press the button.
 It also has a battery save mode, which will enter if it doesn’t detect any bike activity for more than 4 minutes.

 C580 Assembly & Maintenance

 The core of the bike comes pre-assembled.
-You only have to add the seat post, the seat, the handlebar post, the handlebar, the base stabilizers, the pedals, and the console.
-This shouldn’t take more than an hour.
-The manual offers pretty clear assembly instructions and contains some of the required tools.
+You only have to add the seat post, the seat, the handlebar post, the handlebar, the base stabilizers, the pedals, and the fitness monitor.

 Since the bike has a belt-drive, its transmission doesn’t require lubrication.
 However, its brake pad may need a bit of silicone lubricant from time to time, especially if it squeaks when in contact with the flywheel.
 Besides this, you only have to check the bike for loose joints and parts from time to time to avoid any accidents or further damage.